jun6000/todoCLI/README.md

 # todoCLI
 todoCLI - A simple todo app that runs in your terminal.

+Also check out [todoCLIplus](https://github.com/jun6000/todoCLIplus) a more feature-packed version of todoCLI written completely in C++.

 ### Pre-requisites:
 `git`, `make`, a C-compiler (`gcc`, `clang`, etc.)